JonathanMayeur/ffmpeg-transcoder/Readme.md

 The transcoder uses an FFmpeg dockerfile built from source.
 Built on Alpine Linux.
 The docker file can be found [alfg/docker-ffmpeg](https://github.com/alfg/docker-ffmpeg).

 # Usage
-The ffmpeg command uses the `-filter_complex` to split the input source to 3 different sources.
+The ffmpeg command uses the `-filter_complex` to split the input source to 4 different sources.
 The `-map` option instructs ffmpeg what streams from the inputs created via the splitt filter, should be included in the outputs.

 The source input is set via an environment variable `${input}`.
 We can set the real-time buffer with the `${rtbufsize}`.
-The Dockerfile comes with a test input  value to test the transcoder.
-This can be replaced with the input you want to transcode.

 The `${size}` variable allows to resize the input source.
 With `${preset}` we can establish the encoding speed.
 With a slower spectrum you get more quality at the sacrifice of time and CPU usage and quality. `${level}` specifies the encoding level. `${bv}` and `${ba}` specifies the video and audio encoding bit rate.